daviddetena/sublime3/README.md

 #Sublime 3

-##First steps
-The first thing you'll need to do is to get PHP 7, MySQL, Python & [Node.js](https://docs.npmjs.com/getting-started/installing-node) installed in order to use some useful add-ons for Sublime 3.
+##Considerations
+The content of this repository is located in Sublime user folder.
+The path to this folder may vary depending on the OS the software is installed in.

+This repository includes configurations that suit my preferences.
+You can copy the content of this repo to your Sublime user folder and modify to suit your needs.

+Sublime Text 3 comes with its own Python embedded interpreter that’s separate from your system’s Python interpreter (if available).

+Some Sublime plugins require to have [PHP](http://php.net/downloads.php) and [Node.js](https://docs.npmjs.com/getting-started/installing-node) installed on your system.

+You can view all the packages installed for this repo in **Package Control.sublime-settings** file.

+##Running Sublime 3 from the command line
+Sublime Text includes a command-line helper called `subl`.
+Using the command-line helper, you can open files and folders and perform other actions from the command line.

+`subl` must be included in your `PATH` before it can be used.
+To put `subl` on your `PATH`, you may need to add directories to `PATH` or use [symbolic links](http://olivierlacan.com/posts/launch-sublime-text-3-from-the-command-line/).

+Here you can find further info about [Sublime command-line helper](http://docs.sublimetext.info/en/latest/command_line/command_line.html).

 ##Tuning up Sublime 3
 Sublime has a [package control](https://packagecontrol.io) repository where you can find a lot of add-ons to boost ST capabilities.
-The following ones have been selected to improve productivity, including web, PHP and MySQL features.

 * **[Package Control](https://packagecontrol.io/)**: The very 1st you'll need to install for ST3.
 Here you can find its [installation instructions](https://packagecontrol.io/installation).
 Once installed, you can install/uninstall packages.
 Run **cmd + shift + p** on MacOS X (**ctrl + shift + p** on Windows/Linux) and type "install", select **Package Control : Install Package** option.
 Then type the package you want to install.